Selecting a finding on the detection findings page opens a side window that enables you to

 How to respond: Recommends remediation actions and links to relevant tools.

-The structure and depth of CoPilot's explanation may vary depending on the nature of the detection and available context.
-While CoPilot aims to provide detailed insights, not all findings will include every element listed above.
+The structure and depth of generative AI's explanation may vary depending on the nature of the detection and available context.
+While Dynatrace Intelligence generative AI aims to provide detailed insights, not all findings will include every element listed above.

-To start an investigation, go to Investigation guidance and select one of the predefined investigation paths.
-This opens a query tailored to your selected finding in the Dynatrace Security Investigator app
+In the Details tab, go to Investigation guidance and select one of the predefined investigation paths.

 To view the query without leaving the Threats & Exploits app, select View query from the context menu .
 This lets you inspect and copy the query directly, then return to your previous view.